-Anyway, these days, you can use software plugins on your Digital Audio Workstation (DAW), multi-effects units or pedals, digital mixers with built-in guitar effects and other solutions to dial in a tone and mess around.
+Anyway these days you can use guitar VST plugins on your Digital Audio Workstation DAW multi-effects units or pedals digital mixers with built-in guitar effects and other solutions to dial in a tone and mess around.

 Of course, if you want to jam with your friends, attend rehearsals, play jams and gigs and so on, you should probably put some money into an amp, too.